witnet/documentation/docs/developer/wallet-api.md

 - `seed_source`: *`"mnemonics"|"xprv"`*, literal to identify if the seed source is of the type *mnemonics* or *xprv* and determine how the HD wallet master key will be generated from the data sent in the `seedData` parameter.
 - `seed_data`: *String*, data used for generating the new HD wallet master key.
 - `password`: *String*, password that will seed the key used to encrypt the wallet in the file system.
 The password must have at least eight characters.
-- `overwrite` (optional): *bool*, in case that seed data was previously used for creating another wallet, this flag will overwrite the previous wallet with the new one.
+- `overwrite` (optional): *Boolean*, in case that seed data was previously used for creating another wallet, this flag will overwrite the previous wallet with the new one.

 ```json
 {